1jour1vin

 Robert Parker

-With its dark color, this cuvée from old vines is dominated by fresh aromas of red and black berries.
-The palate, coated with silky tannins, is structured with a long, persistent finish.
+With its deep color, this cuvée from old vines is dominated by fresh aromas of red and black berries.
+On the palate, it is structured and enveloped in silky tannins, with a long, lingering finish.
 A lovely Cairanne!

 Rated site